BrenoOsvaldoFunicheli/naveapi/README.md

 * Authentication: The user registry himself with the password and email and can be get the token to access any endpoint to create and delete his registry.

+* User tracked: In order to provide some security and isolation of registry all user only have access to own registry with exception of the dad tables, such as tecnologies and jobs.

 * Navers Endpoint
     * Create: create new navers
     * List: return all values
     * Retrive: return the specific
     * Update: alter navers
     * Delete: delete the registry
+    * filters: Some user can filter search by naver name, company time or job
     * observation: all registry of this model only can accessed by his own owner and this data need authentication.

 * Projects Endpoint